Move your WordPress site within the same domain

 Note: Follow this step if you are moving your WordPress site from one subdomain to another subdomain.

-If you are moving your WordPress site from a subdomain to the main domain or vice versa, see option B.
+If you are moving your WordPress site from a subdomain to the main domain or vice versa, see option B.- Open your File Manager in the Files & Security tile.

 - Rename the folder of your WordPress site.
 It should get the name of the new subdomain on which your WordPress site will be published.